jeovela/C_plus_plus/README.md

    Gameflow: The game is a one user two player game, so one user should be able to play and setup fighters for both teams.

-   When the game begins, the user us prompted to enter the number of fighters for both teams.
-After that, for each fighter , the game should ask the user to choose the type of character, and enter a name for the fighter.
+   When the game begins, the user is prompted to enter the number of fighters for both teams.
+After that, for each fighter, the game should ask the user to choose the type of character, and enter a name for the fighter.

    After user supplies a lineup of fighters for both teams, the tournament begins.
 The fighters fight the